Lartu/coraldb/README.md

 **Usage**: ```SETKEY password```

 **SETKEY** can be used to protect the database behind a password.
-Once a password is set, unauthenticated commands will be rejected with the `WRONG-KEY.` error message.
+Once a password is set, unauthenticated commands will be rejected with the `WRONG-KEY.` error message after a random number of seconds.
 * Responses:
   * `OK.` once the password has been set.